kstange/OPieMasque/README.md

 ## Classic Support

-Classic is missing many features from Retail, but OPie and Masque offer full support for Classic, so OPie Masque inherits that support for the most part.
-However, "Show cooldown numbers" and "Show recharge numbers" are both unavailable in Classic Era as they rely on built-in functionality from Retail.

-If you want this functionality in Classic Era, [OmniCC](https://github.com/tullamods/OmniCC) ([Curseforge](https://www.curseforge.com/wow/addons/omni-cc), [Wago](https://addons.wago.io/addons/omnicc), [WoWInterface](https://www.wowinterface.com/downloads/info4836-OmniCC.html)) should work, though it will not honor OPie's cooldown number options.

-I've done limited testing with Classic Era and Pandaria Classic because I don't play them, but I believe everything should work.
+I've done limited testing with Classic versions because I don't play them, but I believe everything should work.
 If you report bugs or submit patches, I'll do my best to address them.

 ## Special Thanks